F3rnand3s/key-press-queue/README.md

 # key-press-queue
-This is a simple python script that gives a sound queue whenever you type on the keyboard
+This is a simple python script that gives audio feedback whenever you type on the keyboard

 Current Issue: Too slow >:I